 F&ES 817a, Urban, Suburban, and Regional Planning Practice This course explores the challenges and opportunities faced by America's suburban communities and urban centers as they work to become more sustainable and livable.
-Land use plans, private development, and public infrastructure shape our communities and determine where and how development occurs.
 The form of our cities and towns dictates our ability to meet the nation's housing demand and grow our employment while reducing greenhouse gas emissions, improving the environment, and enhancing quality of life.
 Planners play a key role in understanding trends, crafting policy solutions, and generating support for action through stakeholder engagement.
+Land use plans and regulations, private development, and public infrastructure shape our communities and determine where and how we use land.
 While most land use decision making is local, the majority of the challenges and opportunities we face cross political boundaries.
 New regional policies and partnerships, coupled with consensus-building across diverse constituencies, will be necessary to realize a new way to build our communities for the twenty-first century.
-This course delves into the planning techniques, zoning tools, and other land use regulations that are the principal mechanisms employed to achieve safe, livable, and sustainable communities.
-This course is part of the concentration in land use and planning, a subset of four classes under the specialization in sustainable land management.
+This course explores the dynamic trends facing the United States and its communities and the evolution in planning practice that is occurring at the local and regional scale to address them.
+This course is part of the concentration in land use and planning, a subset of classes under the specialization in sustainable land management.
 This subset is for students interested in the interface of environmental issues with land use, planning, and development.
-The other three courses in the subset are F&ES 775b, 820b, and 835a.
-Enrollment limited to twenty-five.
+The other courses in the subset are F&ES 820 and 835.
 David Kooris